-Since 2010, Tetra Tech and ARCADIS, in partnership with Athens-Clarke County (ACC), Georgia, have produced several guidance documents to assess and improve the health of ACC's rivers and streams in support of the Countywide Watershed Improvement Program.
+Since 2010, Tetra Tech and ARCADIS, in partnership with Athens-Clarke County (ACC), have produced several guidance documents to assess and improve the health of ACC's rivers and streams in support of the Countywide Watershed Improvement Program.
 The work completed through this partnership has led to development of an analytical process that informs the monitoring and characterization of watershed conditions.
-This includes the establishment of goals, objectives, indicators, and benchmarks for evaluating management needs and measuring success; and the identification and prioritization of management opportunities, including the use of hydrologic and water quality models to assess structural best management practices (BMPs).

-Prior to this effort, the Tetra Tech-ARCADIS-ACC team created watershed management documents for Big Creek, Brooklyn Creek, Carr Creek, Cedar Creek, Hunnicutt Creek, McNutt Creek, Shoal Creek, Tanyard Creek, and Trail Creek in accordance with the overarching goals of the Watershed Improvement Program.
-In 2016, the team proceeded with development of watershed management plans (WMPs) for nine more watersheds: Bear Creek, East Fork Trail Creek, Malcolm Branch, Middle Oconee River, North Oconee River, Sandy Creek, Sulphur Springs Branch, Turkey Creek, and Walton Creek.
+This includes the establishment of goals, objectives, indicators and benchmarks for evaluating management needs and measuring success; and the identification and prioritization of management opportunities - including the use of hydrologic and water quality models to assess structural best management practices (BMPs).
+Prior to this effort, the Tetra Tech-ARCADIS-ACC team created watershed management documents for Brooklyn Creek, Hunnicutt Creek, Trail Creek, Tanyard Creek, Cedar Creek, Shoal Creek, Big Creek, Carr Creek, and McNutt Creek in accordance with the overarching goals of the Watershed Improvement Program.
+In 2016, the team proceeded with development of Watershed Management Plans (WMPs) for nine more watersheds, including Bear Creek, East Fork Trail Creek, Malcolm Branch, Middle Oconee River, North Oconee River, Sandy Creek, Sulphur Spring Branch, Turkey Creek, and Walton Creek.